Access myLTSA Services

 Successful Registration

 • If the application meets all requirements, the change will be registered, and the title is updated.
+If filed online with the BC Services Card app, you will be notified of your application’s registration by email.

 • For many applications this can be requested as part of your application.
 If the application form does not include an option to order a State of Title Certificate you may do so by filling out this form.